Vitor Belfort: Middleweight return

 On Monday 17 December 2018, Vitor Belfort announced his intentions to return from retirement on the Helwani Show.

+Hall of Fame

+During UFC 315's broadcast in May 2025, Belfort was announced as the next "pioneer wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.

 ONE Championship

-On March 1, 2019, it was reported that Belfort signed by ONE Championship.
-On April 28, 2020, Belfort announced that he will be making his promotional debut against Alain Ngalani.
+On 1 March 2019, it was reported that Belfort signed by ONE Championship.
+On 28 April 2020, Belfort announced that he will be making his promotional debut against Alain Ngalani.
 Belfort has since parted ways with ONE Championship without fighting for the promotion.

 Grappling

 ADCC Championships

 In 2001 Belfort participated in the ADCC championships, in their Absolute division.
 Prior to that competition he had already faced Hiroki Fukuda, winning by submission, and Mark Robinson, losing by points.
 In the championship Belfort faced Genki Sudo, winning by points, Ricco Rodriguez, winning by points, Ricardo Arona in the semi-final, losing by points and finally in the 3rd place fight defeating Ricardo Almeida by advantage after Almeida was unable to continue due to an injury to his knee, winning the bronze medal.